A gunman killed his brother. Now Farris Barakat is on an American journey.

 A trying day

 Farris and Layla approach the Carolina campus for what should have been a celebration.
-Deah had wanted to be a pediatric dentist for so long.
+Deah had wanted to be adentist for so long.
 Today would have been the fruition of his wishes.

 Instead, Farris and Layla walk into a crowd of people who struggle to find the right words.
 Some of the students have adorned their tassels with charms bearing the logo of the Three Winners, a silhouetted illustration of Deah, Yusor and Razan.